27 Multilingual and Non-Latin Typesetting

 dir: rtl

----Pandoc generates the appropriate HTML dir="rtl" attribute and passes the language information to the LaTeX backend.
+Pandoc generates the appropriate HTML dir="rtl" attribute and passes the language information through to the selected output backend.

 27.3 CJK typesetting: Chinese, Japanese, Korean